 We may seek to make strategic acquisitions and enter into alliances to further expand our business.
 If we are presented with appropriate opportunities, we may acquire additional businesses, services, resources, or assets, including data centers, that are complementary to our core business.
 Our integration of the acquired entities or assets into our business may not be successful and may not enable us to expand into new services, customer segments or operating locations as well as we expect.
 This would significantly affect the expected benefits of these acquisitions.
 Moreover, the integration of any acquired entities or assets into our operations could require significant attention from our management.
 The diversion of our management's attention and any difficulties encountered in any integration process could have an adverse effect on our ability to manage our business.
-In addition, we may face challenges trying to other potential risks, including risks associated with unforeseen or hidden liabilities, the diversion of resources from our existing businesses and technologies, our inability to generate sufficient revenue to offset the costs, expenses of acquisitions and potential loss of, or harm to, relationships with employees and customers as a result of our integration of new businesses.
+In addition, we may face challenges trying to integrate new operations, services and personnel with our existing operations.
+Our possible future acquisitions may also expose us to other potential risks, including risks associated with unforeseen or hidden liabilities, the diversion of resources from our existing businesses and technologies, our inability to generate sufficient revenue to offset the costs, expenses of acquisitions and potential loss of, or harm to, relationships with employees and customers as a result of our integration of new businesses.
 The occurrence of any of these events could have a material and adverse effect on our ability to manage our business, our financial condition and our results of operations.